 Set Up a Free Consultation with a Myrtle Beach Workers’ Comp Lawyer

 South Carolina is a no-fault state, which means that even if your injury was not caused by your employer, you still have a right to workers’ compensation benefits.
-If you are having a hard time handling your on-the-job injury claim, contact our law firm today by calling (843) 427-2800 or starting a live chat below.
-My entire team is dedicated to protecting the rights of injured workers, and we value the opportunity to learn how we can help you.
+If you would like help handling your on-the-job injury claim, contact our law firm today by calling (843) 427-2800 or starting a live chat below.
+My entire team is dedicated to protecting the rights of injured workers, and we value the opportunity to be of service.